shakes76/PatternAnalysis-2023/recognition/46684033-Siamese network/README.md

 two different images, and labeling them 1 if the classes are the same, 0 if the classes are different.
 For example, ((AD,AD),1) , ((AD,NC),0), ((NC,AD),0), etc.

+As ADNI dataset is patient-level specific, therefore when splitting validation set from training set have be performed cautiously to prevent data leakage.
+An alternative is to split validation set from test set.
+As there are no identical patient images exists in both train set and test set, there should be no data leakage for using part of test set as validation set.

 Images are pre-processed by a number of pytorch transform function to facilitate training process.
 Specific transform used is discussed in the discussion section.

 ### Siamese neural network architecture
 The model is defined in `modules.py`.
 The model consists of a several sequences of convolutional layers, batch normalization layers,